HOME WISE Uranium Project > Mining & Milling > Issues >

 White King and Lucky Lass mines, Oregon

-Fremont National Forest Uranium Mines - Superfund Info external link (EPA Region 10)
+Fremont National Forest Uranium Mines - Superfund Info (EPA Region 10)

 NPL Site Narrative for Fremont Nat.
-Forest Uranium Mines (USDA) external link (EPA HQ)
+Forest Uranium Mines (USDA) (EPA HQ)

 Reclamation of White King and Lucky Lass mines to start in summer 2005